dotnet/arcade/Documentation/Maestro/New-Inter-Branch-Merge-Approach.md

 Once the PR with the workflow will be merged into the specified branches:

-- The workflow will fetch the configuration from the config-file
+- The workflow will fetch the configuration from the config-file.
-- Will check the validity of the configuration
+- Will check the validity of the configuration.
-- Will create the merge PR from source-to-target-branch (given that both are presented)
+- Will create the merge PR from source-to-target-branch (given that both are presented).
+- If there are merge conflicts, you will need to resolve them manually before merging.

 ## Creating releases with new flow